 Read review: Burley Nomad

 To help you find the right cargo trailer for your needs, we break down the most important metrics and rate each model side-by-side.
 If you're still feeling uncertain, you may want to take a look at our companion article, How to Choose a Cargo Trailer.

 There are many important things to consider when purchasing a cargo trailer, and price is an omnipresent factor.
 The trailers we tested ranged from about $95 to $440 which is truly a massive spread of pricing.
 While we all know higher prices generally correlate to better quality, there can be exceptions to the rule.
 For example, the Aosom Wanderer a great trailer, capable of hauling 110 lbs and costs only $110.
-The chart below shows you the price of each model (Y-axis) relative to their score in our tests (X-axis).
-The models that lie towards the bottom right of the group represent a great value and include our Best Buy winner, the Aosom Wanderer.
+If you're looking for the highest performance, and can pay for it, the BOB Ibex Plus ($439) was our favorite, earning our Editor's Choice award.

 We weighed capacity higher than any other metric tested.
 The entire point of using a bike trailer is to add cargo space to your bike after all.
 Two wheel trailers, in general, have more area for packing odd-shaped items, plastic tubs, or even firewood.
 Single wheel trailers demand careful packing and are better equipped for lightweight technical equipment than odd shaped large loads.